 Gestational type diabetes can occur due to hormonal changes.
 It is most commonly caused due to high blood sugar during pregnancy.
 In most cases, it can be cured or managed through a healthy diet and insulin.
 Since this may be temporary, the term insurance rates may not be affected.
 However, the actual rates can differ from person to person.

-Features of term insurance for diabetics
+What are the features of term insurance for diabetics?

 Below are the features of term insurance for diabetic patients: